Committee-Directed Pension Plans

 - Investment performance

-Oxford offers asset allocation, consulting and manager selection service to address items two and three.
+Oxford offers asset allocation, consulting and manager selection services to address items two and three.
 We also can employ de-risking strategies focused on our clients’ fixed income portfolios.
 In general, we believe it makes sense for a defined benefit plan’s fixed income portfolio to match the duration of the actuarial liabilities.
 The closer a plan is to full funding, the larger the fixed income portfolio can be as a proportion of the overall assets.
 Some of Oxford’s defined benefit clients have fully immunized their portfolios, while others have taken a glide path approach.
-The choice between the two has been informed by the plan-funded ratio, whether the plan is open, and the plan sponsor’s willingness or ability to fund the plan.
+The choice between the two has been informed by the plan-funded ratio, whether the plan is open and the plan sponsor’s willingness or ability to fund the plan.

 Oxford’s approach to de-risking has two distinct attributes:

 - We help pension committees clearly understand the trade-offs in immunization approaches.
 Reaching a target return, minimizing funding requirements and managing the volatility of a plan’s funded ratio are competing priorities for a plan sponsor.
 We clearly articulate the pros and cons of any approach with respect to each of these priorities to enable the plan sponsor to have clear expectations.

 - We favor straightforward investment approaches with predictable outcomes.
 We recommend the use of investment grade bonds in a portfolio that matches the duration of the plan’s liabilities for the Liability Driven Investment (LDI) portfolio.
 We avoid approaches such as excess duration or the use of a futures overlay that claim to offer plans the ability to invest more in return seeking assets, because these strategies are vulnerable to certain assumptions about changes in the shape of the yield curve that can lead to unexpected results.